 - If you're an idealist & side heavily with Mellon's side of the story, you may not want to buy anything Jimmy Choo ever again.
 Which might, on the other hand, be a good thing?

-All in all it’s an interesting account of the ins & out of how this brand dealt with the struggles between the creative & business sides and the story of a hard-working woman who truly conquered albeit her many setbacks.
+All in all, it's an interesting account of the ins & out of how this brand dealt with the struggles between the creative & business sides and the story of a hard-working woman who truly conquered albeit her many setbacks.

 These include mental illness, familial instability & the male-dominated corporate world of nay-sayers.
 In My Shoes is not a high-brow read by any means, but definitely an entertaining and enlightening one!

 Looking for another shoe-related read?
-Check out my post reviewing Patricia Morrisroe’s “9 1/2 Narrow, My Life is Shoes“, which, spoiler: is another great read for shoe lovers!
+Check out my post reviewing Patricia Morrisroe's “9 1/2 Narrow, My Life is Shoes“, which, spoiler: is another great read for shoe lovers!
+For some shoe-related fun, have a laugh at all the best puns for shoes and jokes in my new post!